-Our in-house business intelligence tool, BigBrain, supports our data-driven culture by providing every monday.com employee easy access to the Company's core data that is required for their job.
-We believe this allows our employees to work efficiently and provides them the ability to do their job the best way possible.

-BigBrain collects and processes data from over 420 million events per weekday from multiple separate sources and aggregates it into one place that every employee can access.
+Our in-house business intelligence tool, BigBrain, supports our data-driven culture by providing every monday.com employee easy access to the company's core data that is required for their job.
+We believe this allows our employees to work efficiently and provides them the ability to do their jobs the best way possible.
+BigBrain collects and processes data from over 1.1 billion events per workday from multiple separate sources and aggregates it into one place that every employee can access.
 This enables our team to analyze and make informed decisions based on transparent data, in real-time.
-BigBrain includes various tools such as a landing page generator, an AB test tool, and media buying statistics tracking, all of which were built by our in-house team.
+BigBrain includes various tools such as a landing page generator, AI brain for monday-related content search and activities, account's data insights, an AB test tool, and media buying statistics tracking, all of which were built by our in-house team.
 BigBrain also aligns our team around key performance indicators ("KPIs") and metrics.
-We proactively connect employees to the business status by sending a daily SMS with high-level KPIs and strategically distributed data dashboards powered by BigBrain throughout our offices.
+We proactively connect employees to the business status via an internal app we developed which is updated daily with high-level KPIs and strategically distributed data dashboards powered by BigBrain throughout our offices.

-We believe BigBrain supports our core product by paving the way for quick-to-market, efficient and high-quality execution.
+We believe BigBrain supports our core product by paving the way for quickto-market, efficient and high-quality execution.
 It also aligns with our values of transparency and trust within the monday.com culture.

-Our Customers
+Our customers

-We have a large customer base that consisted of more than 152,000 customers as of December 31, 2021, an increase of 34% from the more than 113,000 customers as of December 31, 2020.
-Our customers span across thousands of use cases and across more than 200 different industries and range from teams of two users to organizations of 7,000 users.
+We have a large customer base that consists of over 225,000 customers as of December 31, 2023, an increase of 21% from the more than 186,000 customers as of December 31, 2022.
+Our customers span thousands of use cases and across more than 200 different industries, ranging from teams of all sizes.
 Since inception, we have been focused on ensuring that any user can easily adopt our platform on their own regardless of his or her technical skills.
-Because of our easy-to-use interface, customers across industries use our platform, with more than 70% of our customers working in traditionally non-tech industries, such as real estate, banking, journalism and construction, alongside customers from traditionally tech industries, such as IT management, software development and e-commerce.
+Because of our easy-to-use interface, customers across industries use our platform, with more than 70% of our customers working in traditionally non-tech industries, such as real estate, banking, journalism, and construction, alongside customers from traditionally tech industries, such as IT management, software development, and e-commerce.

-Research and Development
+Research and development